baicheto/Agentic-RAG-System-with-Hybrid-Retrieval/README.md

 Generate answer from merged context
     ↓
 Is the answer grounded?
-    No → Flag with warning ⚠️
+    No → Flag with warning
-    Yes → Return clean answer ✅
+    Yes → Return clean answer
 ```

 ---

 ## Key Features

-- **Adaptive routing** — the LLM decides whether to use local docs, the web, or both for each query
+- **Adaptive routing**: the LLM decides whether to use local docs, the web, or both for each query
-- **Query rewriting** — if local retrieval fails, the query is automatically rewritten and retried up to 3 times
+- **Query rewriting**: if local retrieval fails, the query is automatically rewritten and retried up to 3 times
-- **Web fallback** — if local docs are not relevant, the system falls back to live web search automatically
+- **Web fallback**: if local docs are not relevant, the system falls back to live web search automatically
-- **Multi-agent web retrieval** — a CrewAI crew of two agents (search + scraping) handles web retrieval
+- **Multi-agent web retrieval**: a CrewAI crew of two agents (search + scraping) handles web retrieval
-- **Answer grounding verification** — the final answer is checked against the retrieved context to detect hallucinations
+- **Answer grounding verification**: the final answer is checked against the retrieved context to detect hallucinations
-- **Hybrid context fusion** — local and web knowledge are merged before final answer generation
+- **Hybrid context fusion**: local and web knowledge are merged before final answer generation
-- **Streamlit UI** — upload any PDF and ask questions through a simple web interface
+- **Streamlit UI**: upload any PDF and ask questions through a simple web interface
-- **FAISS caching** — vector database is saved to disk after the first run for faster subsequent queries
+- **FAISS caching**: vector database is saved to disk after the first run for faster subsequent queries

 ---